Tips To Save Money During The Holidays

 Believe it or not, the holiday season is quickly approaching.
 This is a busy time of year for all of us, and many people are on the move.
 Last year it was estimated that approximately 107.3 million Americans1 would travel 50 miles or more during the busiest time of the season.
 With all of the travel and all of the gifts, the expenses of the holiday season can add up.
 If you want to save some money this season, here are a few tips.

 Stay at an Airbnb™

 One of the best parts of the holidays is when friends and family come together.
 However, due to a variety of circumstances, it’s not always possible to stay all together in one place.
-Hotels can be expensive, especially if you’re planning to stay for more than a day or two.
-Airbnb™ and other home sharing services can help ease the costs of lodging by offering places to stay in a wide range of prices.
+Hotels can be expensive, especially if you’re planning to stay for more than a day or two or have a large group of people.
+Airbnb™2 and other home sharing services can help ease the costs of lodging by offering places to stay in a wide range of prices.
 That way, you can find an arrangement that works for you and your budget.

 While it may be tempting to buy new decorations for the holidays, you likely have items you can still use.
 Having the latest and greatest lights and décor can come with a large price tag.
 If you really want something new to spice up your winter décor, shop around to find stores offering coupons or sales.
 Many stores offer huge sales at the end of the season to get rid of merchandise.
 That way, you’ll be all set for next year!